ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/00-hashing.md

 in the table such that $0 \leq i < M$, and we have the key of the record stored at `HT`[$i$] equal to $k$.

-Hashing is not good for applications where multiple records with the same key value are permitted.
-Hashing is not a good method for answering range searches.
+Since the records are not ordered by value, hashing is not a good method for answering range searches.
 In other words, we cannot easily find all records (if any) whose key values fall within a certain range.
 Nor can we easily find the record with the minimum or maximum key value, or visit the records in key order.
+Hashing is most appropriate for answering the question, "What record, if any, has key value $k$?"
+**For applications
-Hashing is most appropriate for answering the question, 'What record, if any, has key value $k$?' **For applications where all search is done by exact-match queries, hashing is the search method of choice because it is extremely efficient when implemented correctly.** As this tutorial shows, however, there are many approaches to hashing and it is easy to devise an inefficient implementation.
+where all search is done by exact-match queries, hashing is a very good search method because it is extremely efficient when implemented correctly.**
+As we will see in this chapter, however, there are many approaches to hashing and it is easy to devise an inefficient implementation.
-Hashing is suitable for both in-memory and disk-based searching and is one of the two most widely used methods for organizing large databases stored on disk (the other is the B-tree).
+Hashing is suitable for both in-memory and disk-based searching and is one of the two most widely used methods for organizing large databases stored on disk (the other is the [B-tree]{.term}).

+::: dsvis
+#### Simple hashing example

 As a simple (though unrealistic) example of hashing, consider storing
 $n$ records, each with a unique key value in the range 0 to $n-1$.
 A record with key $k$ can be stored in `HT`[$k$], and so the hash function is $\mathbf{h}(k) = k$.
 To find the record with key value $k$, look in `HT`[$k$].

-::: dsvis
-TODO

 <inlineav id="hashIntroCON" src="Hashing/hashIntroCON.js" name="Hashing Intro Slideshow" links="Hashing/hashIntroCON.css"/>
 :::